 - We have highly specialized teams caring for COVID-19 patients in dedicated areas of our hospitals.

-- When patients with respiratory symptoms call for appointments, we can arrange virtual care visits to help to keep them at home.
+- When patients with respiratory symptoms call for appointments, we can arrange telehealth appointments to help to keep them at home.
 If they need to come into a clinic, we take them straight to an exam room with appropriate precautions.

 We're here for you